 Most importantly, Connect 5 is an emergency notification system used to communicate information during an emergency or crisis that disrupts normal operation of the campus or threatens the immediate health or safety of members of the campus community.
 All University students, faculty and staff are automatically registered for Connect 5 with their official university e-mail address.
 The ASU Police Department and The Emergency Management Coordinator encourages each employee and student to add other contact information such as mobile numbers (voice/text) and personal email addresses to their Connect 5 account.
 Parents, media, visitors, and other interested parties may also register for Connect 5 account on a voluntary, self-subscription basis.
-To access Connect 5 please use the following link; https://asurams.bbcportal.com/ emergency.
+To access Connect 5 please use the following link; https://asurams.bbcportal.com/

-Employees are expect relocation situation.
-1 with their supervisors during any closure or will determine the communication procedures and exter • • e expected to remain in contact.
-Further, man capital guidance for emergencies (pay, ork, hiring authorities and other human help continue essential functions during an
+Employees are expected to remain in contact with their supervisors during any closure or relocation situation.
+The Bursar will determine the communication procedures and extent to which em nployees are expected to remain in contact.
+Further, 1 nunicates human capital guidance for emergencies (pay, leave, staffing, work scheduling, be nefits, telework, hiring authorities and other human resources flexibilities) to managers ir n an effort to help continue essential functions during an emergency.